latenitefilms/TransferToolbox/docs/download.md

 >
 > Thank you again for your time and consideration, and I look forward to your further clarification on this matter.

-It seems unlikely that Apple will ever change their position, so we've decided to just release this for free, as we feel it's still a very useful feature for the Final Cut Pro community.
+It seems unlikely that Apple will ever change their position, so we've decided to just release this for **free**, as we feel it's still a very useful feature for the Final Cut Pro community.

+It's our expectation that **eventually** Apple will [Sherlock](https://512pixels.net/2013/12/the-brushed-metal-diaries-sherlock/){target="_blank"} Transfer Toolbox, and build in the native ability to get between Mac and iPad - hopefully via iCloud.
+However, given it's been over a decade and we still don't have a native scrolling timeline in Final Cut Pro for Mac, who knows when it'll happen.